CorbettApps/corbett/README.md

 Corbett provides a Snowflake [external function]() that enables querying data from a Google Sheet directly from Snowflake.

-The data is loaded in real time, so updates to the sheet are immediately reflected the next time.
+The data is loaded in real time, so updates to the sheet are immediately reflected the next time you run the query.

 ## Install